New Directions in Native American Studies Series

 About the Series

-Illuminates Native participation in a wider world and captures the reality of American Indian creativity, preseverance, and renewal.
+The New Directions in Native American Studies Series illuminates Native participation in a wider world and captures the reality of Native American and Indigenous creativity, perseverance, and renewal.
 Thoroughly researched and engagingly written, the books make a significant contribution to scholarship and command interest beyond specialized audiences.
 Innovative, interdisciplinary, and enduring, the titles in the series will collectively embody a new era in the understanding of Native America.

 Series Editors